Is it hard to learn 3500 Chinese characters?

 Keeping similar characters separated

 Learning to relate characters to each other is perhaps the most daunting task.
-It’s not enough to just learn a character, you need to know how it’s different from or similar to other characters you have learnt.
+It’s not enough to just learn a character, you need to know how it’s different from or similar to other characters you have already learnt.
 I have written much more about this problem in this article:

 However, the difficulty of relating each new character to the other characters you have already learnt becomes harder.